Load Restoration in Islanded Microgrids: Formulation and Solution Strategies: Solution using Constrained Policy Optimization

+where $\delta>0$ is the \emph{trust region parameter} to ensure that successive policies do not have large variations.
+The final policy $\bt^*$ is then determined as $\bt^* = \lim\limits_{t\rightarrow \infty} \bt_t$.
+Since the original problem~\eqref{eq:optprob} is only defined for $t\in\mcal{T}$ and not for all $t\in\mathbb{N}$, we `loop back' to a different initial state $\mb{x}_0$ at time $T+1$.
+This idea of training multiple times over $\mcal{T}$ using different initial conditions is referred to as \emph{episodic training}.

-wherein, for some $\delta>0$ (with $\delta$ being the \emph{trust region parameter}),~\eqref{eq:KLDivCondition} ensures that successive policies do not have large variations.
-Directly solving~\eqref{eq:PCPOorigprob} can be challenging due to the highly nonlinear and nonconvex nature of the FNNs.
-Instead, as proposed in~\cite{JA-etal:2017}, on every time step we solve a convex quadratically constrained quadratic program (QCQP) approximation of~\ref{eq:PCPOorigprob} which is given as
+Directly solving~\eqref{eq:PCPOorigprob} is challenging due to the highly nonlinear and non-convex optimization landscape of~\eqref{eq:PCPOorigprob}, which arises due to the nonlinearity of FNNs.
+In order to alleviate this challenge, we replace~\eqref{eq:PCPOorigprob} with a quadratically constrained linear program (QCLP) approximation, which is well known in the literature~\cite{JA-etal:2017}.